Anansi: How Kwaku Anansi took Aso as his wife, and how jealousy came to the tribe

 A long time ago, Aso was not yet married to Anansi.
 Instead, she was married to another man, known as Akwasi-the-jealous-one.
 Befitting his name, he was very possessive of Aso and wanted no one else to see or interact with her, so he built a small village where only the two of them lived.
 Akwasi-the-jealous-one was especially worried of losing Aso because he was sterile and knew that others would take her away from him if they lived among other people.

 One day, Nyame grew tired of Akwasi-the-jealous-one's failure and told young men in the other villages about his marriage with Aso.
 Nyame told the men that the first man to take Aso from Akwasi-the-jealous-one and sire a child could marry her.
 However, all of the men who accepted his challenge failed to capture Aso.
 Anansi watched all that transpired and soon went to Nyame himself; he promised Nyame that he could accomplish what other men had not.
 The Sky-God asked if Anansi was certain and the Spider answered that he would be able to as long as he was given the items he requested to help him, namely medicine to make guns as well as bullets.
 Nyame accepted his request and gave Anansi what he needed.

 Soon, Anansi went throughout many villages and told them that Nyame had told him to bring the powder and bullets to them so that they could go hunting for him.
 Anansi told them that he would return and then take the meat they collected so that he could give it to Nyame.
 They agreed to his request and he then distributed powder and bullets amongst them until all villages had some.
-Anansi then left for a time and wove a palm-leaf basket, returning when he had finished to the villages he'd distributed hunting supplies to.
-In turn, he received all they'd hunted and soon headed for Akwasi-the-jealous-one's settlement.
+Anansi then left for a time and wove a palm-leaf basket, returning when he had finished to the villages he had distributed hunting supplies to.
+In turn, he received all they had hunted and soon headed for Akwasi-the-jealous-one's settlement.